balajis183/my-steam-labs-ideal-code/PIN_MAPPING_FIXES_SUMMARY.md

 # Pin Mapping & Language Detection Fixes - Summary

+## ⚠️ CRITICAL HARDWARE SETTINGS

+### Fixed Baud Rate: 115200
+- **Baud Rate**: 115200 (FIXED - DO NOT CHANGE)
+- This is the fixed serial communication speed for the ESP32 board
+- All serial communication (upload, monitor, REPL) uses 115200 baud
+- See `config/BAUD_RATE_CONFIG.md` for details

 ## ✅ Issues Fixed

 ### 1. **Pin Mappings Updated to Match PIN MAPPING.pdf**